alexanmtz/jflow/README.md

 * Pagination
 * Vertical and horizontal orientation
 * You can choose the item will be slided inside any markup

+# Changelog
+> Version 1.3.1
+  * All the descriptions in English
+  * Refactor in tests to keep more easy to maintain
+  * Changed the plugin name to sliding because jFlow already exist

+> Version 1.3
+	* Add active class in current active item of pagination
+	* Fix bug that don't activate it the current item when use previous and next

 # Where is been used?